fastify/fastify-early-hints/README.md

 ## Usage

-- `eh.add`: Every call writes to the socket and returns a promise.
-Altought all the promises created throught the reply lifecycle are awaited in the `onSend` hook.
+- `writeEarlyHints`: Every call writes to the socket and returns a promise.

 ```javascript
 const Fastify = require("fastify");